BOTOX® Cosmetic BEVERLY HILLS / LOS ANGELES

 BOTOX® Cosmetic is a cosmetic prescription medicine that is injected into muscles of the face to improve the look of moderate to severe frown lines between the eyebrows in adults younger than 65 years of age for a temporary period of time.
 BOTOX® Cosmetic was rated the number one cosmetic procedure in the United States, with 3.8 million treatments in 2005.
 BOTOX® Cosmetic was introduced in the late 1980s by ophthalmologists as a treatment for optic muscle disorders.
 It was approved by the FDA for cosmetic use in 2002, helping millions of patients get rid of nagging facial lines and wrinkles.
 It is a simple, nonsurgical, physician-administered treatment that can temporarily smooth moderate to severe frown lines between the brows.

 BOTOX® Cosmetic is an extremely popular facial injectable because it is simple to perform and consistently achieves good results.
 With just a few injections, the procedure can paralyze facial muscles and prevent them from wrinkling.
-Botox typically reduces wrinkles by 80 percent.
 Patients are typically between the ages of 35 and 60.
-The name alone, BOTOX® Cosmetic, is an implication of the true nature of the substance: Botulinum toxin type A. It is a non-surgical way to reduce or eliminate frown lines, forehead creases, crow’s feet, neck bands and other wrinkles.
+The name alone, BOTOX® Cosmetic, is an implication of the true nature of the substance: Botulinum toxin type A. It is a non-surgical way to reduce frown lines, forehead creases, crow’s feet, neck bands and other wrinkles.

-A little bit of Botox treatment does a powerful job.
-The treatment is effective but temporary and has to be repeated every 3 to 6 months.
-BOTOX® Cosmetic weakens the facial muscles that create wrinkles and frowns when they contract.
+A little bit of BOTOX® Cosmetic treatment does a powerful job.
+The treatment is effective but temporary and has to be repeated every 3 to 6 months.* BOTOX® Cosmetic weakens the facial muscles that create wrinkles and frowns when they contract.
 When it starts to wear off, muscle activity will gradually begin to reappear, so you will not wake up one morning to all of your pre-Botox wrinkles lunging at you in the bathroom mirror.
-The goal of BOTOX® Cosmetic is a subtle softening, but not necessary the complete elimination, of facial expression lines.
+The goal of BOTOX® Cosmetic is a subtle softening of facial expression lines.